 You can find sizable properties for less in Charm City — the median listing price is only around $200,000 — however, the lovely green pocket of Ruxton is known for drawing the wealthy.

-This elegant Tudor home positively flaunts its wood timber accents, glass detail, manicured lawns and a “secret garden” of mature trees and perennials.
+This elegant Tudor home positively flaunts its wood timber accents, glass detail, manicured lawns and a “secret garden” of mature trees and perennials, making it a perfect patio escape for those who want to get away from the hustle and bustle of Baltimore.
 Inside the 3,387-square-foot property, you’ll find four bedrooms and three-and-a-half baths, a modern eat-in kitchen and a finished basement.

 Towson University and the Greater Baltimore Medical Center are under a 10-minute drive away, and several restaurants and coffee shops lie nearby as well.